mypreview/seo-ready/readme.txt

 Here’s the [GitHub development repository &#8594;](https://github.com/mypreview/seo-ready "GitHub development repository")

 = Did you like the idea behind this plugin? =
+If you or your company use any of my projects or like what I’m doing, please consider [making a donation](https://www.buymeacoffee.com/mahdiyazdani) so I can continue maintaining and evolving all my projects and new ones.
+I’m in this for the long run.

+--AND/OR--

 Please share your experience by leaving this plugin [5 shining stars](https://wordpress.org/support/plugin/seo-ready/reviews/ "Rate SEO Ready 5 stars") if you like it, thanks!

 = I need help customizing this plugin? =